 Sand casting is a type of metal casting manufacturing technique that involves the use of sand to create a mold.
-This process is used to create metal products in a wide range of shapes and sizes.
+Molten metal is poured into the mold to create the final product.
+This manufacturing process is used to create metal products in a wide range of shapes and sizes.

 The sand cast molding process includes several steps.
 The sand casting process starts with the creation of a mold pattern and a gate system.
 Each pattern requires a new mold designed to the exact size and shape of the intended part.
 The setup also requires a two-part casting flask, referred to as cope and drag.

-The mold pattern is placed in sand and the gate system is set up with a series of tunnels and a pouring cup.
+The mold pattern is placed in sand and the gate system is set up with a series of tunnels, a pouring cup, and a sprue.
 After packing sand around the pattern, the pattern is removed, leaving a mold cavity.

-Metal is then heated to a high temperature, turning the metal into a liquid state.
+Metal is then heated to a high temperature, turning the metal into a liquid state also known as molten metal.
 The temperature needed to melt the metal depends on the alloy.
 Some metal takes longer to heat.

 The molten metal is poured into the mold cavity.
 After the metal is poured into the mold, the metal starts to cool and solidify.
 To remove the part, the sand mold is separated along a parting line.
 During this process, the mold cavities are destroyed.
 However, the mold pattern is typically reusable.

 - Pattern: The pattern is a replica of the final part to be produced.
 It’s usually made of wood, plastic, or metal and is used to create the cavity in the sand mold.